PhonologicalCorpusTools/CorpusTools/docs/source/examplecorpora.rst

 purposes, it is essentially superseded by the Lemurian corpus, which is more complex, but we continue to include it since many of the "help" examples are based on its contents.

+Additionally, PCT also provides a syllabified version of this example corpus.
+It has the same inventory and phonological patterns as the original example corpus.
+However, it contains the syllable structure so that syllable-based functionalities such as the syllable search (:ref:`syllable_mode`) can work on this.

 Inventory:
 ----------